sainaen/dotfiles/readme.md

 ## ToDo

-* add list of existing aliases (git aliases too) with short description for each of them
-* write a shell script to copy files
+* write a shell script to setup
-* add `.fonts.conf`?
+* update readme
-* add config files for used Sublime Text packages (e.g. SublimeBuildOnSave)
-* add list of *everywhere-install* plugins for Sublime Text
-* add custom Sublime build system for cakefiles
-* learn some cools tricks from other's dotfiles (for example [Ben Alman](https://github.com/cowboy/dotfiles) and [Mathias Bynens](https://github.com/mathiasbynens/dotfiles) have great dotfiles)